Feminine beauty ideal: Transgender women

-Drag Queens
+Drag queens

-Drag queens are performers that are usually male, but there are some non binary and trans women queens.
-These performers dress up as women typically for entertainment purposes.
-Many steps are taken to achieve such personas, like wearing prosthetic breasts and corsets to mimic an hourglass figure.
-Studies have shown that queer people (though not specifically drag queens) tend to have greater body image issues than to non queer individuals.
-Drag personas vary; however, those intending to present in a more traditionally feminine way are more vulnerable to these body image issues.
-This can be seen in media, for example: RuPaul's Drag Race, a show that features a competition between drag queens.
-Contestants from season five admitted to battling eating disorders as they feel a burden to look traditionally feminine.
-From the show, researchers have noted that drag queens who have a smaller/skinnier body type are treated as though their femininity is more valid than larger drag queens.
+Studies of RuPaul's Drag Race, a show that features a competition between drag queens, notes that contestants who have a smaller/skinnier body type are treated as though their femininity is more valid than larger drag queens.
 RuPaul's Drag Race has also been known to encourage racialized performances that play into stereotypes based on the ethnicity of the queens performing; one incidence, a queen was discouraged from putting on an Amy Winehouse performance because the queen herself was a person of color.
 Although drag is an important part of the LGBTQ community, most of the inspiration from which drag queens draw to formulate their looks abides by the standard of heteronormative, western beauty.

 Psychological effects

-Feminine beauty ideals have shown correlations to many psychological disorders, including lowered self-esteem and eating disorders.
+Feminine beauty ideals have been shown to have correlations with many psychological disorders, including lowered self-esteem and eating disorders.
 Western cultural standards of beauty and attractiveness promote unhealthy and unattainable body ideals that motivate women to seek perfection.
 Since 1972, there has been a dramatic increase in the percentage of women in the United States who experience dissatisfaction with their bodies.
 Research indicates that women's exposure to television, even for a very short time, can experience decreased mood and self-esteem.
 It has been consistently found that perceived appearance is the single strongest predictor of global self-esteem among young adults.
 Awareness of the ideal female shape is linked to increasingly negative self-esteem.
 Through peer interaction and an environment of continual comparison to those portrayed in the media, women are often made to feel inadequate, and thus their self-esteem can decrease from their negative self-image.
 A negative body image can result in adverse psychosocial consequences, including depression, poor self-esteem, and diminished quality of life.